qq431169079/CVE/ajax-bootmodal-login/README.md

 | [Scenario3: Brute forcing credentials](#brute-forcing-credentials)  | Brute forcing credentials |

 ## Description
-Register form, login form and password recovery form needs CAPTCHA solving to perform actions.
-However, this captcha seems to be valid as long as the user session is valid.
+Register form, login form and password recovery form need CAPTCHA solving to perform actions.
+However, these CAPTCHAs seem to be valid as long as the user session is valid.
 One could send as many requests as one wished by automatisation.
+This allows an attacker to spam large number of mail addresses, and brute-force credentials.

 ![plugin](https://image.noelshack.com/fichiers/2018/34/6/1535214692-plugin.png)

 ## Register victims using same CAPTCHA